Державний архів Полтавської області

 The archive has two buildings.
 First is located at vul.
 Pushkina 18/24, the second one at vul.
 Zyhina 1a.

-The collections from the period of the Russian empire are contained by documents the Poltava governorate and volost rules, Poltava public chamber, Kremenchug boundary commission, world mediators.
+The collections from the period of the Russian empire are containing documents of the Poltava guberniya and volost rules, Poltava public chamber, Kremenchug boundary commission, world mediators.
 The manuscripts of Panas Myrny are saved in the fund of public chamber.
 Among materials of the Poltava civil governor, police offices, and separate courts, there are documents concerning activities of the Kremenchug Social Democratic group (1897), Poltava group of RSDRP (1901), Poltava, Kostyantynohrad and Romny committees of RSDRP (1905-1906); activities of underground printing houses and disseminators of illegal literature; information about strikes, mass meetings, and demonstrations directed against autocracy.
 Boundary books are saved in the collection of the Poltava boundary chamber, including plans with economic and statistical descriptions of landownership.